Crocin

 Crocin is a carotenoid chemical compound that is found in the flowers of crocus and gardenia.
 Crocin is the chemical primarily responsible for the color of saffron.

-Chemically, crocin is the diester formed from the disaccharide gentiobiose and the dicarboxylic acid crocetin.
+Chemically, crocin is the diester formed from the disaccharide gentiobiose and the branched-chain dicarboxylic acid crocetin.
 When isolated as a pure chemical compound, it has a deep red color and forms crystals with a melting point of 186 °C. When dissolved in water, it forms an orange solution.

 The term crocins may also refer to members of a series of related hydrophilic carotenoids that are either monoglycosyl or diglycosyl polyene esters of crocetin.
 The crocin underlying saffron's aroma is α-crocin (a carotenoid pigment that may compose more than 10% of dry saffron's mass): trans-crocetin di-(β-D-gentiobiosyl) ester; it bears the systematic (IUPAC) name 8,8-diapo-8,8-carotenoic acid.

 The major active component of saffron is the yellow pigment crocin 2 (three other derivatives with different glycosylations are known) containing a gentiobiose (disaccharide) group at each end of the molecule.
 The five major biologically active components of saffron, namely the four crocins and crocetin, can be measured with HPLC-UV.

 Research

 Absorption

-Crocin ingested orally is hydrolised to crocetin in the gut which is absorbed across the intestinal barrier, and that crocetin can permeate the Blood–brain barrier.
+Crocin ingested orally is hydrolysed to crocetin in the gut which is absorbed across the intestinal barrier, and that crocetin can permeate the blood–brain barrier.